Expanding the Toolset

 As the popularity of the PhoneGap framework grew, so did the diversity of the user base.
-The skill sets and working styles of people building apps with PhoneGap ranged significantly, and as such the tools available to developers needed to accommodate these needs.
-PhoneGap Build, a service for compiling apps in the cloud, was the first tool to facilitate the need to compile cross-platform apps, and facilitating easier local compiling and testing were the next logical steps.
+The skill sets and working styles of people building apps with PhoneGap ranged significantly, and as such we wanted to expand the developer tools to accommodate these needs.
+PhoneGap Build, a service for compiling apps in the cloud, was the first tool to facilitate the need to compile cross-platform apps.
+Facilitating easier local compiling and testing were the next logical steps.
 The tools created to achieve this are the PhoneGap Desktop App and the PhoneGap Developer App.

 Desktop App: Late 2014 thru mid-2017